How An Unborn Baby Develops

 During this period, the fetus’s organs and systems are fully developed, and it is almost ready to meet the world.
 By the end of the thirty-sixth week, the fetus is about eighteen inches long and weighs about six pounds.

-Read Also How To Encourage The Healthy Development Of Your Baby
+Read Also How To Develop Your Baby's Brain

 Week 37-40: Full Term